TIQA: Human-Aligned Perceptual Text Quality Assessment in Generated Images: Experiments

 We evaluate whether a dedicated text-in-image quality assessor (ANTIQA) better matches human judgments than generic image-quality evaluation methods on \emph{unseen} modern text-heavy T2I outputs.
 None of the 10 generative models represented in TIQA-Images was used during ANTIQA training.
 As described in Section~\ref{sec:TIQA_images}, TIQA-Images dataset contains OQ-MOS and TQ-MOS for each image, corresponding to overall and text quality, respectively.

-Crop-based methods (ANTIQA, OCR) operate on detected text regions and are pooled to image-level, as described in Eq.~\ref{eq:tiqa_pool}; full-frame baselines (TOPIQ, VLM judges) score the entire image for Table~\ref{tab:main_results}.
+Crop-based methods (ANTIQA, OCR, IQA, generic supervised models) operate on detected text regions and are pooled to image-level, as described in Eq.~\ref{eq:tiqa_pool}; full-frame baselines (VLM judges) score the entire image for Table~\ref{tab:main_results}.
 We also evaluate VLM judges under three different computation modes in Table~\ref{tab:ranking}.

 \textbf{ANTIQA generalizes well to unseen SOTA generators.} We also evaluate overall alignment with humans across all 1,500 images by reporting SROCC and PLCC between method scores and MOS values.
 Table~\ref{tab:main_results} reports global correlations on the TIQA-Images dataset for both overall and text-only MOS values (OQ-MOS and TQ-MOS, respectively), where ANTIQA achieves the strongest correlation with both TQ-MOS and OQ-MOS.
-It is important to note that TIQA-Images contains images from T2I models that were not seen during ANTIQA training, making it well-generalizable to new SOTA generators.
+Among the non-specialized baselines, the finetuned IQA models are the strongest overall on TIQA-Images, while the generic supervised backbones ViT and ResNet50 are also competitive; however, ANTIQA remains clearly ahead on both OQ-MOS and TQ-MOS.
+It is important to note that TIQA-Images contains images from T2I models that were not seen during ANTIQA training, indicating good generalization to unseen SOTA generators.

 \textbf{VLM judging is localization-sensitive.} Table~\ref{tab:ranking} also reveals that VLM judges are substantially stronger when we restrict their input to the text region.
 On full images, rendered text often occupies a small fraction of pixels, and the model’s judgment can be dominated by non-text content, diluting sensitivity to glyph-level artifacts.
 Using the text-only masked view (marked by *) reduces this context leakage by suppressing non-text regions, improving alignment with TQ-MOS.
 Evaluating the VLM per detected text crop and averaging across crops (marked by **) further boosts performance by (i) effectively zooming in to preserve stroke-level details and (ii) reducing variance by aggregating multiple local judgments into a stable image-level score.